SlugocM/Moon/Projects/index.md

     <figcaption>Example of bitewing radiograph from Rad et al. (2016) database.
 Image IS NOT affiliated with Faculty of Dentistry, UoT.</figcaption>
 </figure>

-Developing automated system for detecting various diagnostic measures of oral health in radiographs.
+Developing automated system that diagnoses oral health of patients from radiographic images.

 ## Feature Analysis of Objects in ImageNet